Ubiquity: a paranoid manifesto

 Mike Phillips, Professor of Interdisciplinary Arts, University of Plymouth, School of Arts & Media, Faculty of Arts. mike.phillips@plymouth.ac.uk.

-Chris Speed Reader in Digital Spaces at the Edinburgh College of Art, at the University of Edinburgh. c.speed@ed.ac.uk
+Edinburgh College of Art University of Edinburgh. c.speed@ed.ac.uk

 Editorial and Production